thegamershollow/Minecraft-Wii-U-Texture-Overhaul/README.md

-# Minecraft-Wii-U-Texture-Pack-Library
+# Minecraft-Wii-U-Texture-Overhaul
-This is a library of a multitude of texture packs that I have made
+This is a texture overhaul of the default Minecraft: Wii U Edition's textures.